 Arm Compiler 6 provides support for some keywords that are supported in Arm Compiler 5.

-This topic includes descriptions of [COMMUNITY] features.
+Note This topic includes descriptions of [COMMUNITY] features.
 See Support level definitions on page 1-13.

-The following table lists some of the commonly used keywords that are supported by Arm Compiler 5 and shows whether Arm Compiler 6 supports them using \\attribute\\.
-Replace any instances of these keywords in your code with the recommended alternative where available or use inline assembly instructions.
+The following table lists some of the commonly used keywords that are supported by Arm Compiler 5 and shows whether Arm Compiler 6 supports them usingattribute Replace any instances of these keywords in your code with the recommended alternative where available or use inline assembly instructions.
+Note This is not an exhaustive list of all keywords.